Explore Georgia Tours

 Fitness requirements vary by activity.
 Tandem paragliding requires no fitness.
 Day hikes need moderate fitness for 6-10km walks.
 Multi-day treks like Mestia-Ushguli require good fitness for 15-20km daily with elevation changes.
 We can recommend activities matching your fitness level.

-September-October is ideal for most activities — stable weather, open trails, comfortable temperatures, fewer crowds.
+September-October is ideal for most activities: stable weather, open trails, comfortable temperatures, fewer crowds.
 Summer (June-August) is best for high-altitude trekking and Svaneti.
 Winter (December-March) is prime skiing season.
 Spring offers excellent rafting with high water levels.

 Most adventures launch from Tbilisi.
 Gudauri and Kazbegi are 2-3 hours north via the Georgian Military Highway.
 Svaneti (Mestia) is accessible by flight from Tbilisi (weather-dependent) or 8-9 hour drive.
 We arrange all transportation as part of our tour packages.

 Absolutely!
 Many travelers combine Kazbegi adventures with Kakheti wine country.
-A 10-day itinerary might include paragliding and trekking (days 1-4), then wine region exploration (days 5-7), creating a perfect balance of adrenaline and relaxation.
+A 10-day itinerary might include paragliding and trekking (days 1-4), then wine region exploration (days 5-7), creating a good balance of adrenaline and relaxation.

 Georgia skiing is remarkably affordable.
-Gudauri lift passes cost $15-25/day (compared to $60-100+ in Alps).
+Gudauri lift passes cost $15-25/day (compared to $60-100+ in the Alps).
 7-day ski packages including accommodation, passes, and transport run $600-1,000.
 Equipment rental is $20-40/day.
 Heli-skiing costs $400-800/day.

 E